Characters of the Final Fantasy XIII series: Sazh Katzroy

 After these events, Sazh leaves to help the civilians of Cocoon, then decides to move onto Gran Pulse.
-At some point during the events of XIII-2, Sazh is sucked through a rip in time, is separated from Dajh and ends up in Serendipity, a palace in the Void Beyond.
+At some point during the events of XIII-2, Sazh is sucked through a rip in time, is separated from Dajh, and ends up in Serendipity, a palace in the Void Beyond.
 While there, he meets Chocolina and learns of the fate facing the world from Serendipity's owner.
-Reuniting with Dajh and deciding to fight no matter what the future holds, they go through a time gate and help Serah and Noel in their battle against Caius.
+After reuniting with Dajh and deciding to fight no matter what the future holds, they go through a time gate and help Serah and Noel in their battle against Caius.
 Sazh then helps Hope save Fang and Vanille from the crystal pillar before Cocoon falls.
-In Lightning Returns, Sazh has set up his home in the Wildlands.
-After Dajh's soul is lost and his body falls into a coma, Sazh becomes tormented by his seeming failure to protect his son.
-Lightning helps retrieve the fragments of Dajh's soul, lifting Sazh's burden.
+In Lightning Returns, Sazh sets up his home in the Wildlands.
+After Dajh's soul is lost and his body falls into a coma, Sazh becomes tormented by his seeming failure to protect his son, but Lightning helps retrieve the fragments of Dajh's soul, lifting his burden.

 In the May 2009 edition of Official PlayStation Magazine, Yoshinori Kitase said that Sazh was intended to be an Eddie Murphy-style comic-relief character as well as a sympathetic character.
 Toriyama was initially worried about the unconventional afro hairstyle.
 Due to the character having the largest amount of dialogue in the game, an experienced voice actor was chosen for him.
 His early look was, as revealed in the a special Ultimania guide released during 25th anniversary celebrations for the series, very different from his final design, with him being white with long brown hair, and wielding a shoulder-cannon rather than machine pistols.
 He was also named "Baz".
 He is voiced by Reno Wilson in English and by Masashi Ebara in Japanese.